schartrand77/mkw2/README.md

 Notes
 - Volume estimation supports binary and ASCII STL; OBJ/3MF volume not computed.
+- Optional extra-hour surcharge can be applied after the first print hour (configurable in Admin).
 - Anonymous uploads are attached to a stable `anonymous@local` user for demo.
 - Admin flag is stored on users (`isAdmin`).
 Registration never grants admin.
 - PLA vs PETG selection and up to four cart colors now draw from the configured spool prices; extra colors apply the `COLOR_SURCHARGE_RATE`.